 Appeals are available to program applicants whose applications have been found ineligible for assistance.
 An appeal form and submission instructions will be sent with the notice of ineligibility.
-If you feel that you are eligible for an appeal, but have not received a form or instructions, please contact us at firstname.lastname@example.org or (916) 449-1266.
+You need to submit your appeal within 15 calendar days of receiving your notice of ineligibility.
+This time starts counting the day after your notice was received.
+If you were found ineligible, and can show that the decision was unfair or an oversight, but have not received an appeal form or instructions, please contact us at email@example.com or (916) 449-1266.

 How Will the Appeal Be Conducted?

 SERA appeals are evidence based.
-Consistent with that, the applicant is asked to provide evidence which will clearly demonstrate that the basis for the SERA Program’s findings are incorrect.
-In the event that additional clarification is needed, SERA staff will reach out to the client.
+The applicant is asked to show proof that the SERA Program’s decision was incorrect.
+In the event that additional clarification is needed, SERA staff will contact the client.